SUMMER EMERGING ARTIST PROGRAM FAQs

 Q: What is BYOD?
 (Bring Your Own Device) Why do I need to do this for a job?

-A: So our summer program isn't like many jobs you might have encountered.
+A: Our summer program isn't like many jobs you might have encountered.
 We created this program as a way for young people to get real and valuable job experience in a variety of areas in a short period of time.
 We don't have the infrastructure or the budget to give everyone a computer and a phone on their desk.
-We have access to a limited number of low-speed laptops that have been donated to us, and if need be, you will be assigned one of those.
-But we aren't 100% sure when they will arrive, and they will only have open-source software on them.
+We have access to a limited number of low-speed laptops that have been donated to us, and if need be, you will be assigned one of those for your use.

 For payroll purposes, you will need a mobile device with data.
 You use 20 seconds of data to punch in and out each day.
 Where WIFI is available, you can also use that instead, but you need data for public locations without WIFI service.
-It's a must.
+It's a requirement you must maintain throughout your employment.

 SUMMER EMERGING ARTIST PERFORMERS FAQ's

-A: Round 1 auditions are an opportunity for you to perform two contrasting selections that show us your abilities.
+A: Auditions are an opportunity for you to perform for three minutes on a video that show us your abilities.
+(We DO NOT assess the quality of the video or production itself.)
 Choose an original song if you are a writer, accompany yourself if you play an instrument.
-You may be asked to answer a few quick questions as well.

 Q: I'm usually a busker in Town XYZ.
 Do I have to audition?
 What happens if I don't"?